 Think of mats as shields—like an umbrella for your foyer.
 Keeping dirt outside means less vacuuming and fewer trips to rent a steam cleaner.

 Spills are inevitable, especially if you have kids or pets, but how you handle them makes all the difference.
-Leaving spills unattended allows them to set into the fibers, turning an easy fix into a stubborn stain.
+Leaving spills unattended allows them to set into the fibers, turning an easy fix into a stubborn spots.

 A good rule of thumb?
 If it lands on the carpet, clean it up immediately.
 The faster you act, the less likely you are to deal with discoloration or unpleasant odors later on.